App Service overview

 - Serverless code - Run a code snippet or script on-demand without having to explicitly provision or manage infrastructure, and pay only for the compute time your code actually uses (see Azure Functions).

 Besides App Service, Azure offers other services that can be used for hosting websites and web applications.
 For most scenarios, App Service is the best choice.
-For microservice architecture, consider Azure Spring-Cloud Service or Service Fabric.
+For microservice architecture, consider Service Fabric.
 If you need more control over the VMs on which your code runs, consider Azure Virtual Machines.
-For more information about how to choose between these Azure services, see Azure App Service, Virtual Machines, Service Fabric, and Cloud Services comparison.

 App Service on Linux